pnnl/tesp/examples/ieee8500/README.md

 To run the base case:

-1. A current build of GridLAB-D from branch feature/1048 is required.
+1. A current build of GridLAB-D from branch feature/1048 (or newer feature/1164) is required.
 A Windows binary has been released here: https://github.com/pnnl/tesp/releases/tag/v0.2

 2. "gridlabd IEEE_8500.glm" runs the base case.